-Prevent bad debts with Retention of Title (RoT) clauses
+Prevent bad debts with PPSR and Retention of Title (RoT)

 Note: The following information is general in nature.
 Please consult your lawyers for advice appropriate to your business.

 When selling goods on credit, the Retention of Title (RoT) clause ensures that ownership (or title) of the goods supplied are not transferred to the customer until the customer has made full payment, even if they have taken possession of the goods.